President Trump suffers from significant self-loathing, although at first glance, it certainly seems like the opposite is true.

 The President’s Inflamed Amour-Propre

-It is seems clear that President Trump suffers from inflamed amour-propre or self-loathing, as Rousseau describes it.
+It is seems clear that President Trump suffers from self-loathing, as Rousseau describes it.
 The President defines himself in reference to other people.
 He lives for their praise and adulation, which is evidenced by his obsession with how he is portrayed in the news, as well as his extreme fragility in regards to any criticism from the press.

 He gains his sense of self by being the winner and beating those he deems losers.
 He evidences this by his obsession with the elections and his paranoia that he did not legitimately win (which he has shown by discouraging and possibly obstructing the FBI investigation into the election).
 He has also shown this most recently with his aggressive tweets pertaining to North Korea.